intel/zephyr.js/docs/buffer.md

 Currently, the only supported `encoding` is 'hex'.
 If 'hex' is given, returns the contents of the Buffer encoded in hexadecimal digits.
 Otherwises, returns an error.

+### Buffer.fill

+`Buffer fill(integer or buffer or string value, unsigned long offset, unsigned long end, string encoding);`

+Copies bytes from the source number, buffer, or string, until the buffer is filled from `offset` to `end` (which default to the beginning and end of the buffer.
+Only default "utf8" encoding is accepted currently.
+Treats numbers as four byte integers.

 Sample Apps
 -----------